Changissnz/nu_merchant_principal/README.md

 The specific judgment produced from diagram PPP2 prefers additional processing to be done via the route at head $P_0$ instead of $P_0^{(1)}$.

+Section How Obtuse Judgments Can Count mentioned two models, the perception-first and judgment-first models.
+Diagrams PPP2 and PPP3 further illustrate those two.
+Judgment matters.
+In the continuity of sentient existence, judgment could very well come before perception.
+It is the specific judgment that determines the focus (synonymously in this usage, the objective) of the perception logic structure.
+The sensory input into the perception logic structure could remain identical throughout the processing; there is no additional meaning to be gathered in this possibility.
+For additional meaning to be generated from the initial sensory input, there must be non-identity mappings that observe subsets or the whole of this input.